Attention Deficit Hyperactivity Disorder (ADHD) - What Happens

 Raising a child who has ADHD can

 be a challenge.
-Parents must consistently monitor their child and respond to
+Parents must consistently watch their child.
+They must respond to

-problem behavior appropriately.
+problem behavior in the right way.
 If other issues are causing stress within a

 family (such as divorce, violence, or drug or alcohol abuse), it may be even

-control symptoms, allowing a child to grow and develop normally.
-Treatment also
+control symptoms.
+It can allow a child to grow and develop normally.